PCF Security and Compliance Guide

 To learn about Pivotal’s vulnerability reporting and responsible disclosure process, read PCF Security Overview and Policy.

-CredHub: The credential management tool that BOSH uses to store deployment credentials and that PCF runtimes use to create and manage app and service credentials.
+Credential and Identity Management: Describes how PCF manages permissions and trust for PCF user accounts.
+Also provides documentation about CredHub, the credential management system that BOSH uses to store deployment credentials and that PCF runtimes use to create and manage app and service credentials.